Artificial life

-Artificial Life (ALife) is a field of study wherein researchers examine systems related to natural life, its processes, and its evolution, through the use of simulations with computer models, robotics, and biochemistry.
+Artificial Life, also referred to as ALife, is a field of study wherein researchers examine systems related to natural life, its processes, and its evolution, through the use of simulations with computer models, robotics, and biochemistry.
 The discipline was named by Christopher Langton, an American computer scientist, in 1986.
 In 1987, Langton organized the first conference on the field, in Los Alamos, New Mexico.
-There are three main kinds of alife, named for their approaches: soft, from software; hard, from hardware; and wet, from biochemistry.
-Artificial life researchers study traditional biology by trying to recreate aspects of biological phenomena.
+There are three main kinds of artificial life, named for their approaches: soft, from software; hard, from hardware; and wet, from biochemistry.
+Artificial life researchers study traditional biology by trying to replicate aspects of biological phenomena.

-Overview
+Definitions

+The organizing committee for the Third International IEEE Symposium on Artificial Life used the definition: "Artificial Life is the study of the simulation and synthesis of living systems."

-Artificial life studies the fundamental processes of living systems in artificial environments in order to gain a deeper understanding of the complex information processing that define such systems.
+Artificial life studies the fundamental processes of living systems in artificial environments in order to gain a deeper understanding of the complex information processing that defines such systems.
 These topics are broad, but often include evolutionary dynamics, emergent properties of collective systems, biomimicry, as well as related issues about the philosophy of the nature of life and the use of lifelike properties in artistic works.

 Philosophy

 The modeling philosophy of artificial life strongly differs from traditional modeling by studying not only "life as we know it" but also "life as it could be".

 A traditional model of a biological system will focus on capturing its most important parameters.
-In contrast, an alife modeling approach will generally seek to decipher the most simple and general principles underlying life and implement them in a simulation.
+In contrast, an ALife modeling approach will generally seek to decipher the most simple and general principles underlying life and implement them in a simulation.
 The simulation then offers the possibility to analyse new and different lifelike systems.

 Vladimir Georgievich Red'ko proposed to generalize this distinction to the modeling of any process, leading to the more general distinction of "processes as we know them" and "processes as they could be".

-At present, the commonly accepted definition of life does not consider any current alife simulations or software to be alive, and they do not constitute part of the evolutionary process of any ecosystem.
-However, different opinions about artificial life's potential have arisen: